 “We were stonewalled, dead in the water, no hope,” says Silverman.
 “But The National Hotel where we stayed had the reputation—whether that was real or a misinformation campaign—of being a sort of auction house for rumors and secret agents from all over the continent.
-At the bar, we met a British businessman with whom Louise got very chatty over more than a few Stolichnayas, talking about our ‘secret mission.’”
+At the bar, we met a British businessman and we talked about why we were there."

-Louis promised Silverman and Bernikow that he could arrange a meeting with Goldfus, but after a few days of sketchy cancellations and further promises, he called the hotel and demanded to know why they had leaked a story to the Herald Tribune.
-Evidently, the affable gentleman at the bar who Bernikow had struck up a conversation with, happened to be a friend of an AP reporter.
+Louis promised that he could arrange a meeting with Goldfus, but after a few days of sketchy cancellations and further promises, he called the hotel and demanded to know why they had leaked a story to the Herald Tribune.
+Evidently, the affable gentleman they met at the National Hotel happened to be a friend of an AP reporter.

-Silverman tried to explain their accidental spilling of the beans, but they were unable to assuage Louis’s fears that he was being set up, either by the Americans—with Silverman and Bernikow in the role of undercover CIA operatives—or by the KGB itself, with the two now placed in the unlikely role of double agents, trying to expose and entrap Viktor.
+Silverman tried to explain, but they were unable to assuage Louis’s fears that he was being set up, either by the Americans—with Silverman and Bernikow in the role of undercover CIA operatives—or by the KGB itself, with the two now placed in the unlikely role of double agents, trying to expose and entrap Viktor.